Suphanat Mueanta: Senior

 In June 2019, Suphanat was named in head coach Sirisak Yodyardthai's squad for Thailand during the 2019 King's Cup.
 On 5 June 2019, in a match against rivals, Vietnam, he made his debut at the age of 16 years 10 months, becoming the youngest player in the history of the national team.

-On May 2021, Suphanat scored his first international goal in a 2–2 draw against Tajikistan.
+In May 2021, Suphanat scored his first international goal in a 2–2 draw against Tajikistan.

 In January 2024, Suphanat was named in Thailand's squad for the 2023 AFC Asian Cup in Qatar.

 On 21 March 2024, Suphanat equalised the scoreline to a 1–1 draw during the 2026 FIFA World Cup qualification match against Asian giants South Korea at the Seoul World Cup Stadium.

 During the second leg of the 2024 ASEAN Championship semi-finals against Philippines, Suphanat came off the bench and scored a header in the 116th minute of extra time to send Thailand to the final while suffering with flu.

 Personal life

-Suphanat has an older brother, Supachok Sarachat, who is also a footballer and plays as an attacking midfielder for J1 League club, Hokkaido Consadole Sapporo.
-His younger brother, Chotika Mueanta, plays football for Buriram United Academy.
-While Suphanat and Chotika use the paternal surname, Supachok uses the maternal surname.
+Suphanat has an older half-brother, Supachok Sarachat, who is also a footballer and plays as an attacking midfielder for J2 League club, Hokkaido Consadole Sapporo.
+His younger full-brother, Chotika Mueanta, plays football for Buriram United Academy.